Probabilistic model predictive safety certification for learning-based control: Data based design

 \subsection{Calculation of $\mTube$ for uncertain linear dynamics and unbounded disturbances}

 In this subsection, we provide a method to compute a PRS set $\mTube$ with pre-specified probability level $p$ according to Assumption \ref{ass:general_PRS_tube} that can be used for obtaining both, a PRS $\mTube_x$ at probability level $p_x$ corresponding to the state constraints \eqref{eq:chance_constraints}, and a PRS $\mTube_u$ at probability level $p_u$ for input constraints, respectively.
-As commonly done in the context of related MPC methods, the computations are based on choosing a stabilizing tube controller $K_\mTube$ in \eqref{eq:auxiliary_control} first, e.g. using LQR design, in order to efficiently compute the PRS $\mTube_x$ and $\mTube_u$ afterwards.
+As is common in the context of related MPC methods, the computations are based on choosing a stabilizing tube controller $K_\mTube$ in \eqref{eq:auxiliary_control} first, e.g.\ using LQR design, in order to subsequently efficiently compute the PRS $\mTube_x$ and $\mTube_u$.